-- Adhesive which holds the transducer unit in place should not irritate skin, leave large amounts of residue, or be painful to remove. - Soft, durable plastic such as vinyl. - Housing unit made of material to absorb vibrations.
+- Adhesive which holds the transducer unit in place should not irritate skin, leave large amounts of residue, or be painful to remove. - Soft, durable plastic such as vinyl should be used.

 j.
 Aesthetics, Appearance, and Finish

 - Unit should be flesh-colored and not overtly noticeable to others. - Adhesive attachment used for transducer unit should not leave large amounts of residue and should not be painful to remove.